-There would be no change to the current conditions, and no impact to socioeconomics/environmental justice would occur with implementation of this alternative.
+Under the No Action Alternative, there would be no change to the current conditions, and no impact to socioeconomics/environmental justice would occur with implementation of this alternative.
 No impacts are anticipated.

 The Proposed Action could have a minor, short-term beneficial impact on the local economy as a result of renovation activities via incidental spending by renovation workers / craftsmen and the purchase of locally available materials.
 Temporary jobs would be created for renovation workers/craftsmen during renovation and construction activities.
 The operation of the Proposed Action could result in a social benefit to the residents of Imperial County by improving the existing facility for more efficient operation.